anandbosedev/anandbosedev.github.io/_posts/2024-02-21-rethinking-localization-of-jetpack-compose-apps.md

 ```
 In a nutshell,
 * If you want to get the localized version of the greeting, use `Strings.greeting`.
 This will recompose the consumers when the CompositionLocal `LocalStrings` changes.
-* If you want the greeting in the default locale (here in our case it is English), use `DefaultStrings.greeting`.
+* If you want the greeting in the default locale (English), use `DefaultStrings.greeting`.
 This will not change and neither triggers recomposition.
 * If you want the greeting in Spanish language, use `SpanishStrings.greeting`.
 This also will not change and neither triggers recomposition.